/

 That changed how managers used ClickUp.
 Workload view stopped being decorative and started helping with actual planning.
 It became easier to see who was overloaded, where there was free capacity, and which deadlines were already under pressure.

-3. Replacing manual coordination with structured intake and time tracking
+Structured intake and time tracking

 All new requests now enter through forms with required fields.
 Automations route tasks to the right roles and teams.
 Recurring work uses pre-built templates.
 Even saving 10–15 minutes per person per day adds up to 50–75 hours per month for a team of this size.

-Time tracking:
+Time tracking

 We rebuilt the time tracking process with four components: daily time logging, weekly timesheet submission, team lead approval (or return for corrections), and dashboards built exclusively on approved time entries.